Welcome to

 Tribe or ethnicity.

-The main ethic settlement of Tambasansang is Mandinka with a little splash of some Fulas.
+The main ethnic settlement of Tambasansang is Mandinka with a little splash of some Fulas.

 Almost all the inhabitants of Tambasansang are farmers.
 We do subsistence farming in order to feed our families.
 We grow crops such as rice, groundnut, millet of all kinds, cassava, corn and Findi.
 We also do gardening, hunting, gathering, and fishing.